 More About the Blepharoplasty Procedure

-Your eyelid surgery procedure will be performed under local anesthesia with sedation, but if you find yourself to be especially anxious, general anesthesia is always an option, as well.
+Your eyelid surgery in Phoenix will be performed under local anesthesia with sedation, but if you find yourself to be especially anxious, general anesthesia is always an option, as well.
 The surgery can take anywhere from 45 minutes to two hours, depending on whether you’re treating your upper eyelids, lower eyelids, or both.

 Upper eyelid blepharoplasty involves an incision which is made along the natural crease of your eyelid, making it difficult to notice, once the healing process is complete.
 Once the incision is made, Anthony A. Admire will reposition fatty deposits, tighten muscles and tissue, or remove excess skin, to leave the eye looking more youthful and rejuvenated.